spagettikod/migrator/README.md

 * **SQLite** (tested on version 3)
 * **PostgreSQL** (tested on 17.4 but should work for older versions as well)

 This package only depends on database drivers for testing.
-When in usage it only uses the standard package `database/sql`.
+When in regular use it only uses the standard package `database/sql`.

 ## Migrations file
-Your migrations are store in a YAML file with the following format:
+Your migrations are store in a YAML file in the following format:
 ```yaml
 migrations:
     # comment is an optional field with details about your migration step